Village Aling The Way To Jiri To Everest Trekking

 To ensure a successful trekking experience, adequate physical preparation is crucial.
 Here are some tips to help you get ready:

-• Engage in cardiovascular fitness like running, cycling, or swimming to build endurance.
+• Engage in cardiovascular fitness activities such as running, cycling, or swimming to build endurance.

 • Focus on leg strength through exercises such as squats, lunges, and step-ups.